Design: Pekka Koskenkyla, Founder of the Nautor Swan and the 40m LOA Mirabellas

 HYBRID POWER FOR ECONOMY AND SILENCE

-The batteries can also be charged by wind power when sailing.
-The propellers will turn because of the flow of water when sailing.
-The electrical motors connected to the propeller shafts are modified to generate electricity under sail.
+The batteries can also be charged by wind power when sailing, as the propellers will turn because of the flow of water.
+The electrical motors connected to the propeller shafts are modified to generate electricity when sailing.

 NEW AND MORE EFFECTIVE SAIL PLAN — NO DECK CREW NEEDED